Does HDD Come with SATA Cable?

 Unfortunately, while a typical SATA HDD does require both SATA DATA and SATA Power cable to operate, they do not come packaged with either of the two cables.

-Instead, SATA DATA cable comes with motherboard, whereas, SATA Power cable comes with the Power Supply Unit.
+Instead, the SATA DATA cable comes with the motherboard, whereas the SATA Power cable comes with the Power Supply Unit.

 The following table explains which cables come with what device comprehensively: